07 Jun 23

 Batteries may be connected together to increase capacity and form a 'battery bank'.

-This increases Ah capacity but keeps the Voltage the same.
+Positive is connected to positive and negative to negative.
+This increases Ah capacity but keeps the voltage the same.

 Very high currents can flow in cables used to interconnect batteries.
 Cables must be adequately sized to suit the maximum current drawn.
 Low resistance links and tight connections are essential to maintain even use of a battery bank, so good quality multi-stranded copper cable and crimped or soldered terminal lugs should be used.